 Guess what?
 Not only is this not true, but too early an introduction can be associated with negative risks!

-If your baby is not meeting the developmental signs of readiness, which is more likely if you’re offering solids before 6 months of age, there is an increased risk of choking.
-Not being able to sit up independently, and accept and manipulate food on the tongue, means they are much more likely to have food get lodged in their airway.
-It will be much easier for both you and your baby to enjoy the experience of introducing new foods if you wait for these signs; less risk for baby means less stress for you!
+If your baby is not meeting the developmental signs of readiness, which is more likely if you’re offering solids before 6 months, there is an increased risk of choking.
+Not being able to sit upright independently, and accept and manipulate food on the tongue, means they’re much more likely to have food get lodged in their airway.
+It will be much easier for both you and your baby to enjoy the experience of introducing new foods if you wait for these signs.
+Less risk for your baby means less stress for you!

-Sometimes I hear health professionals recommending not only to start solids too early, but to start them on 3 meals a day right away!
+Sometimes I hear health professionals recommending not only to start solids too early, but to start them on 3 meals a day, right away!
 Even with only 1-2 meals a day, you may be running the risk that your baby will begin to decrease the amount of milk they’re drinking.
 We still want milk to be the primary source of calories (especially up to 10 months of age).
-Decreasing the amount of milk consumed can not only lead to dehydration, but babies miss the opportunity to get beneficial nutrients, antibodies, probiotics and a myriad of other nutritional benefits that breastmilk/formula provides.
-This is why we recommend starting your baby off with only 1-2 “meals” a day.
+Decreasing the amount of milk in your baby’s diet can not only lead to dehydration, but they also miss the opportunity to get beneficial nutrients, antibodies, probiotics, and a myriad of other nutritional benefits that breast milk and formula provides.
+This is why we recommend starting your baby off with only 1-2 “meals” per day.

-Tip: Remembering that a baby’s main source of nutrition will be milk until they turn one year allows you to see the other important and essential benefits of mealtime.
+Tip: Remembering that the main source of your baby’s nutrition will be milk until they turn one year old, allows you to see the other important and essential benefits of mealtime.
 Use this time to experiment with new flavours and textures with your baby!
-It can be exciting for both of you, PLUS you will begin to learn more about your baby while seeing their little personality emerge.
+It can be exciting for both of you, PLUS you’ll begin to learn more about your baby while seeing their little personality emerge.

 Though the reason isn’t 100% clear as to why this is the case, there are several possible contributing factors that can lead to these health issues.
 It could be that solid food introduction before 6 months is linked to earlier cessation of breastfeeding (which is linked with lower BMI).
-Secondly, babies tend to be overfed when introduced to purees.
+Secondly, babies tend to be overfed when introduced to purees, which is typically what is offered when starting solid foods this early.
 There are also changes in the gut microbiome that occur, or it could be for some other, yet to be determined, reason.

-Research shows that babies aren’t developmentally ready to manage semi-solid or solid food until around 6 months of age; a purely liquid diet of breastmilk or formula is their dream menu until then, so don’t worry they are not missing out!
+Research shows that babies aren’t developmentally ready to manage semi-solid, or solid food, until around 6 months.
+A purely liquid diet of breastmilk or formula is their dream menu until then, so don’t worry, they’re not missing out!

 The only exception that may require introducing solids around 4 months is for babies who have a high risk of developing a food allergy due to their family history.
 In certain cases, your doctor may advise you to introduce an allergenic food, in very small amounts, to your baby in order to build up a tolerance.
-This does not mean you’re introducing all solids, or full meals, just enough of the allergenic food for multiple exposures.
+This does not mean you’re introducing all solids, or full meals, just enough of the allergenic food to check for a reaction over multiple exposures.

 What about waiting longer than 6 months?

 Research shows that waiting longer than around 6 months to start solids may also have some negative side effects.
 We often hear the phrase “Food before one is just for fun,” but really… it’s for much more than that!
 Introducing a variety of textures and flavours to babies early on (meaning again: when they show the developmental signs of readiness) is very important for proper development.
-Starting solids is not just about feeding your baby, it is also about teaching your baby!
-You may not be ready to let go of the infant phase and embrace this new journey, I know it happens much faster than we want, but here’s why you shouldn’t wait too long to start this next chapter…
+Starting solids is not just about feeding your baby, it’s also about teaching your baby!
+You may not be ready to let go of the infant phase and embrace this new journey (I know it happens much faster than we want), but here’s why you shouldn’t wait too long to start this next chapter…

-By around 6 months of age, babies need supplemental iron from food to start replenishing their depleting iron stores.
-For breastfed babies especially, delaying the introduction of solids can lead to iron deficiency as breastmilk doesn’t contain enough iron to meet their needs.
-Introducing high iron foods (lentils, eggs, red meat, etc.) twice a day gives babies the supplemental iron they need!
+By around 6 months, babies need supplemental iron from food to start replenishing their depleting iron stores.
+For breastfed babies especially, delaying the introduction of solids can lead to iron deficiency, as breastmilk doesn’t contain enough iron to meet their needs.
+Introducing high iron foods (beans, lentils, eggs, red meat, rice cereal, etc.) twice a day gives baby’s the nutritional iron they need!

-A baby that is introduced to multiple textures early and often is able to develop their jaw strength, chewing technique, the ability to manipulate their food with their tongue, and more feeding related skills.
-The longer they have been on finger foods and lumpy textures, the more practice they get, and the more practice they get, the stronger and more advanced their oral motor movements become.
+A baby that’s introduced to multiple textures early and often is able to develop their jaw strength, chewing technique, the ability to manipulate their food with their tongue, and more feeding related skills.
+The longer they’ve been on finger foods and lumpy textures, the more practice they get, and the more practice they get, the stronger and more advanced their oral motor movements become.
 Remember, practice makes progress!

 Waiting to introduce solids also means that your baby isn’t accustomed to having food in their mouth.
-Therefore, they will be missing out on the sensory experience of food (which can be something us adults forget about!)
+Therefore, they’ll be missing out on the sensory experience of food (which can be something us adults forget about!).
 In addition, their gag reflex will be very strong, causing even more of an aversion to food.
 Whether they get a lot of that food in or not isn’t the priority.
 The process of just playing and getting food exposure is incredibly beneficial.
-There is no room for a “don’t play with your food” rule when you start this process!
+There’s no room for a “don’t play with your food” rule when you start this process!
 More playing equals more learning.
-In fact, research shows that babies who haven’t been introduced to various textures, or lumpy purees, by 9 months are at a greater risk for picky eating and feeding problems at age 7 than those who were fed a lot of variety of textures between 6 and 9 months.
+In fact, research shows that babies who haven’t been introduced to various textures, or lumpy purees, by 9 months are at a greater risk for picky eating and feeding problems at 7 years old.
+This is compared to those who were fed a lot of variety of textures between 6 and 9 months.